 I like unlined pages, as it allows for more flexibility in how I want to fill a recipe book.
 I also love cookbooks that leave empty space or a text box where I can make my own notes after I’ve tried a recipe.
 I also love to use something that works well as I’m referring to it while cooking; it helps if a book opens and lays flat on the page I’ve turned to for reference.
 The journal you see in my pictures is my Traveler Journal in saddle and it works great!

 How did you come across Rustico?

-I found Rustico through my dear friend and roommate Candace, who has worked at Rustico for several years!
+I found Rustico through my dear friend and roommate Candace, who worked at Rustico for several years!
 Her set of Rustico leather journals on our bookshelf was always a conversation starter when friends would come over.
 I own and use several Rustico journals, a lunch bag, and other odds and ends (key fob, headphone keeper, etc.).
 I love the smell of leather and everything is beautifully made to last.
-Not only that, it is made to last and just gets better with age.
+Not only that, but it just gets better with age.